A Love Supreme: Other performances

-An alternative version of "Acknowledgement" was recorded the next day on December 10 with tenor saxophonist Archie Shepp and a second bassist, Art Davis.
-This version omitted Coltrane chanting "a love supreme"; he preferred the quartet version with the chant, placing that on the issued album.
+Two alternative versions of "Acknowledgement" were recorded the next day, on December 10, with tenor saxophonist Archie Shepp and a second bassist, Art Davis.
+These versions omit Coltrane chanting "a love supreme"; he preferred the quartet version with the chant, placing that on the issued album.
 There are two known live recordings of the "Love Supreme" suite.
 For years the only known live recording of the "Love Supreme" suite was of a performance at the Festival Mondial du Jazz Antibes in Juan-les-Pins, France, on July 26, 1965.
 On October 29, 2002, the album was reissued as a remastered deluxe edition by Impulse!
 Records with this live performance and the alternate takes on a bonus disc.
 A further iteration with more studio breakdowns and overdubs was issued as a three-disc complete masters edition released by Impulse! on November 20, 2015.
 The other known live recording of the suite was recorded October 2, 1965, at The Penthouse in Seattle.
 The set was recorded by saxophonist Joe Brazil.
 This live performance was released on October 22, 2021, by Impulse! as A Love Supreme: Live in Seattle.